Hardware Recommendations for RealityCapture

 What is the best type of drive to use for RealityCapture?

-Thanks to their speed and relatively affordable price, we strongly recommend solid-state drives (SSDs) for the primary drive that will host your OS and the installation of RealityCapture itself.
+Thanks to their speed and relatively affordable price, we strongly recommend solid-state drives (SSDs).
 The high speed of SSDs allows your system to boot and launch applications many times faster than any traditional hard drive.
 In particular, the newer NVMe type of SSDs utilize the latest connections like M.2 and offer the fastest transfer rates.

 We strongly recommend using solid-state drives on all computers these days.
 They have a huge impact on every aspect of computer usage, from faster boot times to more responsive operation.
 RealityCapture will also load images more quickly from a fast drive, and because of its out-of-core design it also reads and writes data from the drive throughout processing.
-Image sets can also take up a lot of space, though, so having a secondary hard drive for archival of projects and other data may be helpful.
+Image sets can take up a lot of space, though, so having an old-school hard drive for archival of projects and other data may be viable.

 What sort of drive is best for data storage and backup?